Noahsix/Noahsix/README.md

 - 🚴‍♂️ A weak but stubborn cyclist in training.
 - 🌱 I’m currently learning bunch of things, but focusing on wide programming skills.
 - 🧑‍💻🔥 I’m trying to connect technology with my passion.
-- 🚑 Always ready to help, both in code and real life.